Statistics in Poker โ€“ Interpretation

 • The dangers of statistics based on the number of hands played

-After reading this article, you will understand why certain statistics, having the same value, can create a completely different image of an opponent.
-Depending on the context, you can interpret the value of statistics in different ways.
-In the examples provided in this article, factors such as hand history, reads, or the cards on the table that influence your decisions will not be discussed.
+After reading this article, you will understand why certain statistics, having the same meaning, can create a completely different image of an opponent.
+Depending on the context, you can interpret the meaning of statistics in one way or another.

-You might ask why?
+Why, you ask?
 Because you need to familiarize yourself with the entire thought process, how everything works, i.e., try to understand various formulas and numbers, rather than relying on your intuition.

 Two-Level Interpretation

-To interpret the statistics of poker software (e.g., PokerTracker 4 or HoldemManager 2) in a particular situation, you need to form a complex chain of interpretations.
 This means that you interpret statistics in each betting round, where each interpretation has two levels.
 At the first level, you need to check the relationship of the statistic with other relevant statistics.

-At the second level, you interpret the results based on the current situation.
-This includes the previous interpretations and the remaining betting rounds.
-Essentially, the second level is the actual interpretation of the conclusion you made earlier about the statistic.
+In reality, the second level is the true interpretation of the conclusion you made earlier about the statistic.
 This level also includes the overall context (cards on the table, hand history, table dynamics, reads, meta-game, etc.), so always pay attention to the current situation.

-After completing everything, you have a node of the interpretation chain for one betting round.
-If this sounds a bit unclear, let me explain further.
-If you are playing on the flop, you usually base your decisions on the actions that occurred pre-flop.
-On the turn, you base your decisions on the actions that occurred pre-flop and on the flop, and so on.
+On the turn, you base your decisions on actions that occurred pre-flop and on the flop, and so on.
 Thus, each betting round is like a node, and these nodes form a complex interpretation chain.

 Why Do We Need to Interpret Statistics?
 Is It Necessary?

 Poker is and always will be a game where you do not have all the information you need, despite having all the statistics right in front of you.
-A player's mood, tilt, distraction, and other factors can make them play completely differently than they usually would.
-Therefore, depending on the type of player, it is often dangerous to rely solely on statistics.
+A player's mood, tilt, distraction, and other factors can make them play completely differently than they would normally.

-Experienced players can predict what kind of cards a player has just by observing and analyzing their play.
+Experienced players can predict what kind of cards a player approximately has just by observing and analyzing their game.
 They see how often the opponent likes to take risks in certain situations, whether they are tilting, whether they have played against each other or other players at the table, whether they are in good or bad form, etc.

 Therefore, when interpreting statistics, you should always consider these meta-game factors if your playing style or the limits you play allow it.

-The Interpretation Chain and Opponent's Hand Range
+Interpretation Chain and Opponent's Card Range

-Interpretation chains do not have a fixed definition – they need to be formed each time, depending on the opponent, situation, and the number of hands played.
-The examples you will see below are provided so that next time you sit at the tables, you can form the interpretation chain yourself.
+Interpretation chains do not have a fixed definition โ€“ they must be formed each time, depending on the opponent, situation, and the number of hands played.

 The main rule here is to focus on the opponent's actions when you are in position and pay attention to the opponent's reaction when you are out of position.

-Statistics in context
+Statistics in Context

-First-level statistics VPIP and PFR are a great example where these statistics are closely related to each other and at the same time allow you to infer the opponent's pre-flop playing style and the opponent's hand range on the flop (of course, we will repeat once again, but you can rely on statistics only when you have played enough hands).
-By subtracting PFR from VPIP, you get the opponent's calling range.
+First-level statistics VPIP and PFR are a great example, where these statistics are closely dependent on each other and at the same time allow you to infer what the opponent's pre-flop playing style is and what the opponent's card range is on the flop.

 Example No.1:

-Pre-flop: VPIP – PFR – calling range
+Pre-flop: VPIP โ€“ PFR โ€“ calling range

 What to pay attention to: